-Despite the increased awareness of fraud in purchase to pay, sometimes it seems that it’s impossible to prevent.
-Almost every week at PPN we report on fraudulent activity – each one frequently bearing remarkably similar hallmarks to the last.
+Sometimes it seems that fraud in Purchase to Pay must be impossible to prevent.
+Almost every week at PPN we report on fraudulent activity across finance, procurement, AP and related departments – each one often bearing a very similar traits to the last.

 On the one hand that makes for depressing reading, on the other, you could say that it offers hope.
 Fraudsters are often opportunistic and in most cases their activity follows a pattern.
 And every activity that follows a pattern leaves a trail of clues.
 All an organisation has to do is look out for them, notice them and know how to act when those clues start to add up.